ClaireNeveu/mysql-bricks-client/README.md

 # mysql-bricks-client
 This is a simple mysql client built on top of [SQL Bricks](http://csnw.github.io/sql-bricks/).
+API documentation can be found [here](https://claireneveu.github.io/mysql-bricks-client/)

 ## Schema
 mysql-bricks-client adds limited schema support via typescript allowing you to statically verify that you're referencing columns that actually exist (and getting back correct return types).